 I have had people find out the hard way that assets they thought were in their trust, actually were not.
 If you are uncertain about what is in your estate plan or how assets will be managed when you are unable to do so, feel free to contact Gee Law for a free consultation.

-Happy New Year!
-As the shortest day of the year was just a few weeks ago, the days are now getting longer into the new year!
-This means many of us will be spending more spare time outside of our primary work environment to work on side projects or enhancing certain talents hoping one day to turn this passion into a dream job.
+Spring weather is finally here and the days are getting even longer as the summer is looming!
+This means many of us will be spending more spare time outside of our primary work environment to work on side projects or enhancing certain talents hoping one day to turn their passion into a dream job.

 These dreams can be made a reality through proper business planning!
 I begin by sitting with the future business owners or partners to discuss their objectives.
 From there, a written business agreement is drafted to suit the individual goals of the partners, protect each of their investments into the operation (time, money, and other capital), and eventually grow the business.